Hannah Lucy Cockroft CBE, PLY, DL, is nine-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 Efficio:

-• Name: Hannah Lucy Cockroft OBE PLY DL
+• Name: Hannah Lucy Cockroft CBE PLY DL

 • Place of Birth: Halifax, Yorkshire